 This means that your body is indicating that something is going wrong and is trying to protect you from injury.
 If you have felt the wrong pain, come out of the asana.
 But do not abandon it completely, try again.
 Perhaps you just didn’t align correctly.
 Use props since they are invented for this purpose.

-Your knees require special attention; their pain cannot be correct by definition.
+Your knees require special attention – pain in the knees is never the ‘right’ kind of pain.
 In general, this is a weak point among many practitioners, as namely knees rank in first place among injuries in yoga.
 Basically, knees are injured during premature or improper attempts to sit in the Lotus Position (Padmasana) or variations thereof.

 DOMS (Delayed Onset Muscle Soreness)